michaelehab/Football-Tactics-Hub/README.md

 #### GET /api/v1/posts

 - General:
-  - Returns all the posts from the database (no pagination yet)
+  - Returns all the posts from the database (no pagination yet).

   - Sample Request : <br>`curl http://localhost:3001/api/v1/posts`